#P-hardness proofs of matrix immanants evaluated on restricted matrices: Irreducible characters and the Murnaghan--Nakayama rule

-Theorem~\ref{theo:characters-as-k-spectrum-func} is in particular useful to evaluate the characters of certain partitions easier. \begin{example} Consider the character $\chi_{(2^{2n})}$ and evaluate it at the conjugacy class corresponding to $(2^{2n})$, which yields ${2n\choose n}$.
-Doing the necessary computations merely by using the non-recursive Murnaghan-Nakayama rule turns out to be fairly involved.
-However, it is easy to compute once we take into consideration that
+Theorem~\ref{theo:characters-as-k-spectrum-func} is particularly useful, as it allows the characters corresponding to certain partitions to be evaluated more easily. \begin{example} Consider the character $\chi_{(2^{2n})}$ evaluated at the conjugacy class corresponding to $(2^{2n})$, which yields ${2n \choose n}$.
+Computing this value directly using the non-recursive Murnaghan-–Nakayama rule is rather involved.
+However, it becomes straightforward once we observe that